odin-detector/odin-data/frameProcessor/README.md

 }
 ```

-## File Writer HDF5 Plugin
+## FrameProcessor HDF5 Plugin

-The HDF5 plugin is provided as a core plugin available alongside the main filewriter application.
+The HDF5 plugin is provided as a core plugin available alongside the main FrameProcessor application.
 The plugin currently simply writes datasets out to HDF5 file, according to the configured dimensions and chunking.
 Multiple datasets can be written to, with one single master dataset specified which controls how many frames have been considered as written.

 TODO: Consider multiple frame counters
 TODO: Consider frame meta-data